uofu-adv-emb-25/lab09_james_ben/README.md

 * For each train T, depart high <-> approach low.

+* For all train approaches, barrier must go down after 10 seconds.

+* For all train crossings, barrier must stay down.

 ## Environment invariants
 * Trains take longer than 10s from detection to crossing.